tst2005/lua-aio/README.md

 # More usefull than expected

-Now I use it for :
+Now I use it for lot of projects.
  * [hate](https://github.com/tst2005/hate/tree/allinone) : a clone of love2d but with LuaJIT
  * [lunajson](https://github.com/tst2005/lunajson) : a json module
  * [makefly](https://github.com/tst2005/makefly) : a command line utility to make html static page